 The term ‘transgenerational’ is used to describe research into cross-generational aspects that contribute to the longevity of family businesses.
-Succession processes don’t just start when the son or daughter enters the firm; plans begin to be made inside the family as soon as he or she is born.
-Succession therefore occupies the business and the family continuously.
-And succession is not the only aspect that contributes to longevity.
-There are fundamental questions about how the relationship between the family and company can be organised permanently for the benefit of both.
-This entails numerous academic lines of enquiry, such as: how is the education of the next generation envisaged?
-How are succession arrangements negotiated and implanted?
+Succession processes do not just start when the next generation enters the firm; plans begin to be made within the family as soon as they are born.
+Therefore, the question of succession continuously occupies the business and the family, but succession is not the only aspect that contributes to longevity.
+There are fundamental questions about how the relationship between the family and the company can be organised permanently for the benefit of both.
+This entails numerous academic lines of enquiry, such as: How is the education of the next generation envisaged?
+How are succession arrangements negotiated and implented?
 In what form are shares transferred to the children?
-To what extent are all these family strategy decision-making processes considered and structured? – and so on.
-This topic entails a number of cross-generational challenges that business families address with varying degrees of professionalism.
+To what extent are all these family strategy decision-making processes considered and structured?
+This topic entails a number of cross-generational challenges that business families must address with varying degrees of professionalism.

 LONGEVITY AS A CHALLENGE TO ACADEMIC RESEARCH

-Ever since it was founded in 1998, the Witten Institute has been looking at the question of why businesses endure.
-Its first big project was about precisely that: which successful templates enable family businesses to remain in family ownership over multiple generations, to the benefit of the business and the family.
-Longevity was also the focus of a second major project which aimed to provide an overview of how Germany’s large, long-lasting companies (a hundred years and older) are structured from a business and a family point of view.
-The ‘Family strategy over generations’ project was designed as a ‘journey of learning’ in which some of Germany’s largest and most important family businesses each clearly presented and discussed their own family strategy regulatory systems.
-This was completed in 2017 with the drafting of a system theory of the business family.
-This work sums up the findings of almost twenty years of family business research in Witten.
-The current ‘Large dynastic families’ project examines particular issues that need to be addressed by companies that have a large group of shareholders (around 80 shareholders or more, often well over a hundred).
-WIFU collaborates closely with ESADE Business School in Barcelona.
-The ‘Mental Models’ concept developed by Professor Dr Alberto Gimeno, who is also a visiting professor at WIFU, helps differentiate between the varying logics of family businesses (patriarchal logic), the model of the operative family, the active proprietor family model and the investment family) and is used by us in many ways as a foundational structural model.
+Ever since it was founded in 1998, the Witten Institute has been investigating the question of why businesses endure.
+Its first big project was about which successful templates enable family businesses to remain in family ownership over multiple generations to the benefit of the business and the family.
+Longevity was also the focus of a second major project that aimed to provide an overview of how Germany’s large, long-lasting companies (100 years and older) are structured from a business and a family point of view.
+The ‘Family Strategy Over Generations’ project was designed as a ‘journey of learning’ in which some of Germany’s largest and most important family businesses presented and discussed their family strategy regulatory systems.
+Completed in 2017 with the drafting of a system theory of the business family, this work sums up the findings of almost 20 years of family business research.
+The current ‘Large Dynastic Families’ project examines the unique issues that need to be addressed by companies with large groups of shareholders (around 80 shareholders or more, often well over 100).
+In addition, the WIFU collaborates closely with the ESADE Business School in Barcelona.
+The mental models concept developed by Prof. Dr Alberto Gimeno, who is also a visiting professor at the WIFU, helps differentiate between the varying logics of family businesses (patriarchal logic), the model of the operative family, the active proprietor family model and the investment family, and we use it in many ways as a foundational structural model.

 FAMILY STRATEGY AS